 Nature of operations - Orange County's Credit Union (the "Credit Union") is a state-chartered credit union organized under the provisions of the California Credit Union Act and administratively responsible to the California Department of Business Oversight.
 The Credit Union's primary purpose is to promote thrift among and create a source of credit for its members.
 Participation in the Credit Union is limited to those individuals that qualify for membership.
 The field of membership is defined in the Credit Union's Charter and Bylaws.
-The Credit Union's primary source of revenue is providing loans to its members and income earned from its investment securities.
+The Credit Union's primary source of revenue is providing loans and services to its members as well as income earned from its investment securities.

-Use of estimates in preparing financial statements - The preparation of financial statements in conformity with generally accepted accounting principles in the U.S. requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Use of estimates in preparing financial statements - The preparation of financial statements in conformity with generally accepted accounting principles in the U.S. (U.S. GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
 The estimate that is particularly susceptible to change relates to the determination of the allowance for loan losses.

-Significant group concentrations of credit risk - The Credit Union provides a variety of financial services to its members, most of whom live, work, or worship in Orange County, California, and Riverside County, California.
+Significant group concentrations of credit risk - The Credit Union provides a variety of financial services to its members.
+Membership in the Credit Union is available to anyone who lives or works in Orange, Los Angeles, Riverside, or San Bernardino Counties in California.
 The Credit Union may be exposed to credit risk from a regional economic standpoint because a significant concentration of its borrowers work or reside in the state of California.
 The Credit Union continually monitors its operations, including the loan and investment portfolios, for potential impairment.